FrameNetBrasil/webtool38/docs/dev/guidelines.md

 * browse
   * Base view for listing (search form and div for grid)
 * grid
-  * View for listing records
+  * View for listing records (associated to browse view)
 * edit
   * Base view for editing element using options (menu)
 * new